Maffey/ethical-hacking-course/README.md

 If SSLstrip is not provided with your distribution of Kali Linux virtual machine, install it from the original source: [moxie0/sslstrip](https://github.com/moxie0/sslstrip "A tool for exploiting Moxie Marlinspike's SSL \"stripping\" attack.").

+Since NetFilterQueue causes errors when installed regularly through pip on Python 3, we need to get it directly from git.
+Use: `pip3 install -U git+https://github.com/kti/python-netfilterqueue` command to install it.
 ## Guidelines

 ### Operating system